 Dr. Sergey Filovov, a Russian dry fasting expert who has conducted thousands of dry fasts over 20 years, often says, breaking the fast gives you most of the benefits of the fast.
 So does another fasting expert you might be familiar with.

-So, making poor nutritional choices when you break your fast and the days after won’t just be uncomfortable or painful but could take you backward, getting you in worse condition before the fast.
-So break wisely!
+In other words, making poor nutritional choices when you break your fast and the days after won’t just be uncomfortable or painful but could take you backward, getting you in worse condition before the fast.

 Eating protocol after a dry fast